 Hacking is described as the unauthorized use and compromise of technology or a device.

-Attempts at phishing — The usage of “spoofing tactics” to trick you into disclosing secrets to those who do not have it.
+Attempts at phishing — The usage of “spoofing tactics” to trick you into disclosing secrets to those who do not have them.

 Vishing: These phone-based scams are similar to phishing attempts.